voteflux/flux-docs/docs/constitutions/aus-vic.rst

 Membership applications are to be submitted through the Flux AUS website, at https://voteflux.org.
-Members may resign or revoke their membership through the resignation feature on the member’s membership details page.
+Members may resign or revoke their membership through the resignation feature on the member's membership details page.

 After at least one parliamentarian has been elected to either Flux AUS